ACC657 Accounting Information Systems

 Lead Faculty: Dr. Joyce Ellis

-The design and internal control perspectives of accounting information systems, including systems analysis, decision support systems, system implementation, and the audit of management information systems are studied.
+Study of the design and internal control perspectives of accounting information systems, including systems analysis, decision support systems, system implementation, and the audit of management information systems.

 - Analyze and evaluate the organizational structure of the information system function in organizations.